Aric1088/Party-ify/README.md

 We define the following variables:

 T1: Origin Timestamp: The timestamp of the client upon departure of the client's request\
-T2: Receive Timestamp: The timestamp of the server upon receiving the clients's request\
+T2: Receive Timestamp: The timestamp of the server upon receiving the client's request\
 T3: Transmit Timestamp: The timestamp of the server upon departure of the server's reply\
 T4: Destination Timestamp: The timestamp of the client upon receiving the server's reply